azriel91/fn_graph/README.md

-* Instead of grouping functions by stages to manage data access conflicts, `fn_graph` keeps a dependency graph of logic and data dependencies, and executes functions when the preceeding functions are complete.
+* Instead of grouping functions by stages to manage data access conflicts, `fn_graph` keeps a dependency graph of logic and data dependencies, and executes functions when the preceding functions are complete.

     This allows for slightly less waiting time for subsequent functions with data dependencies, as each may begin once its predecessors finish,